Eygem/tiny_aes/README.md

 # Copy the output to .env:
 ENCRYPTION_KEY=your_base64_encoded_key_here
 ```
 The function outputs a base64-encoded key, e.g., `OuaO+dtNNgxJjQLGHMLJ9m8rSQDsVdqkGrf7ySSj3Yg=`.
-Add the key to your `.env` file (or equivalent):
+Add the key to your `.env` file:

 Ensure the `ENCRYPTION_KEY` environment variable is set in your application (e.g., using [`env_loader`](https://github.com/Eygem/env_loader) or [`dotenv`](https://github.com/avdi/dotenv_elixir)).